blueprint-platform/codegen-blueprint/docs/demo/generated/hexagonal/README.md

 ```

 > These rules are generated code.
-> They are part of the project contract and should not be edited manually.
+> They represent the architecture guardrails contract selected at generation time.

 ---